 Temporary staff (adjunct faculty, employees on a Temporary Employment Agreement, etc.) are allowed a maximum of one parking permit valid throughout the duration of the term.
 Temporary staff must request a new permit each term.
-Permanent staff (full-time faculty, classified employees, managers and administrators) are allowed a maximum of two parking permits valid throughout the duration of employment.
+Permanent staff (full-time faculty, classified employees, managers and administrators) are allowed a maximum of one parking permit valid throughout the duration of employment.

 In the event of a lost or stolen permit, staff members should notify College Safety, as soon as possible.
-Staff members can obtain a replacement permit (up to the maximum number allowed).
+Staff members can obtain a replacement permit.
 The original lost or stolen permit will be revoked, and a new permit will be reassigned.
 The staff member will be required to come into the College Safety office and speak with office staff to fulfill this request.
 Permits are not to be shared with other persons.